jeremygrace/udacity-full-stack/p1-movie-trailer/README.md

 ```
 If you run into any issues or find yourself scratching your head,
-feel free to contact me at jeremy.grace01@gmail.com.
+feel free to contact me.
 ```